i want to look less saggy

 Areas that we might target for sagging treatments include:

-3) the lateral aspect of the face (the area under the cheek bones and in front of the ears)
+2) the lateral aspect of the face - the area under the cheek bones & in front of the ears

-4) the nasolabial lines (the deep grooves running from the corner of nose down to the corner of the mouth)
+3) the nasolabial lines - the deep grooves running from the corner of nose to the corner of the mouth

-5) the marionette lines (the extension of the nasolabial lines, from the corner of the mouth down to the jawline)
+4) the marionette lines - the extension of the nasolabial lines, from the corner of the mouth down to the jawline

-As you can possibly now appreciate, using small volumes of filler to 'go slowly' or 'see how it looks' is a flawed logic.
-You'll be disappointed as you won't see any impact if the areas highlighted aren't all treated together to generate lift, re-volumisation of deflated areas and restore harmony to the facial proportions.
+As you can now appreciate, using small volumes of filler to 'go slowly and see how things look' is a completely flawed logic.
+You'll be disappointed as you won't see any impact if these aren't treated together to generate lift, re-volumisation and restore harmony to your facial proportions.